 Being fed by a NG or G-Tube

-Relying on a baby or toddler formula (Pediasure, Carnation Instant Breakfast) for a majority of your child’s nutrition after the age of 2 years.
+Relying on breastmilk or a baby/toddler formula (Pediasure, Carnation Instant Breakfast) for the majority of your child’s nutrition after 18 months of age

 Ongoing poor weight gain (dropping percentiles on the growth curve) or weight loss